 LICENSE RENEWAL FOR SENIOR DRIVERS

 Virginia drivers who are 80 years of age or older at the time their current driver license expires are generally required to renew their license in person at a local DMV office.
 The renewal packet will tell you which method of renewal you are eligible for.
 In addition to taking a vision test every time you renew in person (see below), you may in certain situations be asked to take a written knowledge test as well.
 Further, if your license has been expired for more than a year, then you will be required to take the vision test, knowledge exam, and road skill test.
 In preparation for this, you can review the Virginia Drivers Handbook and take practice tests before going for your license renewal.
-Renewing license before the age of 80 can be done online, by phone, or by mail.
+Renewing license before the age of 80 can be done online, in person, or by mail.

 THE VISION TEST

 Most senior drivers in Virginia who renew their license in person will be asked to undergo a basic vision test to ensure they are able to safely operate a motor vehicle.
 If you wear eyeglasses, be sure to bring them with you to the DMV.
 In addition, if you haven't had your vision checked recently, or if you believe your eyesight has worsened, we recommend that you make an appointment with your vision specialist before visiting the DMV.

 The Virginia DMV's vision standard is 20/40 at least in one or both eyes and a horizontal visual field of 100 degrees or more for an unrestricted license.
 For a license restricted to daylight driving, you must have a vision of at least 20/70 and a horizontal visual field of 70 degrees of better.
 If you are blind in one eye, the good eye must have a visual field of at least 40 degrees temporal and 30 degrees nasal.
 If you do not meet the standard you will be issued a Customer Vision Report and referred to a licensed vision specialist.
 Please note the following if you are referred to a vision specialist: